 As mentioned before, this is a highly intelligent breed.
 They learn quickly, and they have the perfect personality for complex trick training if you desire.

 These dogs are a fairly high-energy breed, so it is important that they get an appropriate amount of exercise.
-They can become bored or restless somewhat easily, and this can lead to unwanted behaviors such as excessive barking, chewing or digging.
+They can become bored or restless somewhat easily, and this can lead to unwanted behaviors such as excessive barking, chewing, or digging.

 On average, they do best when they get at least an hour of exercise every day.
 This includes walking, playing games, and learning tricks.
 They like active environments, and they do well in situations that have plenty of open space in which to run around and play.

-These puppies are often laid-back, playful and eager to please.
+These puppies are often laid-back, playful, and eager to please.
 The best adult labradoodles are ones that were consistently well-trained from puppyhood, so it’s important for potential owners to understand that raising a labradoodle puppy will require a serious time commitment.

 New owners should do plenty of research and consider enrolling their puppies in training classes early on so that they can get the most enjoyment out of their new furry companion.

-Labradoodles and Children
+Labradoodles And Children

 Labradoodles are excellent with children.
 They are a very people-focused breed, and they are both playful and easygoing.
 Their high-energy nature often pairs well with younger children, and they are extremely sweet and loyal companions throughout their lives.
 Learn more about the best dog breeds for families with children here.

-Dogs Similar to Labradoodles
+Dogs Similar To Labradoodles

 - Golden retrievers – They share a similar appearance and temperament.
-They’re sweet, intelligent, trainable and well-suited to family life.
+They’re sweet, intelligent, trainable, and well-suited to family life.

 - Labrador retrievers – These dogs also share a very similar temperament and energy level.
-They’re highly intelligent, trainable and great with kids.
+They’re highly intelligent, trainable, and great with kids.
 They shed more than labradoodles.

 - Standard poodles – Like labradoodles, poodles are a low-shedding breed.
 They are extremely smart and obedient.
 They take time to warm up to new people, but they are friendly and loyal to their families.